saboyagustavo/responsive-web-design/css-flexbox/flexbox-challenges.md

 > - [x] Use the flex-wrap Property to Wrap a Row or Column
 > - [x] Use the flex-shrink Property to Shrink Items
 > - [x] Use the flex-grow Property to Expand Items
+> - [x] Use the flex-basis Property to Set the Initial Size of an Item